Hurricane Idalia unleashes fury on Florida and Georgia, swamping wide stretch of coast

 Idalia grew into a Category 2 system on Tuesday and then a Category 3 storm on Wednesday before peaking as a Category 4 hurricane.
 It then weakened slightly.

-Tolls were waived on highways out of the danger area and shelters were opened.
-More than 30,000 utility workers were gathering to make repairs as quickly as possible in the hurricane's wake.
-About 5,500 National Guard troops were activated.
+More than 30,000 utility workers in Florida were gathering to make repairs as quickly as possible in the hurricane's wake.
+Airports in the region, including Tampa International Airport, planned to restart commercial operations either Wednesday afternoon or Thursday.

-Both Georgia Gov. Brian Kemp and South Carolina Gov. Henry McMaster announced states of emergency, freeing up state resources and personnel, including hundreds of National Guard troops.
+In Valdosta, Georgia, Idalia's fierce winds uprooted trees and sent rain flying sideways, toppling a large tree onto a house and mangling awning.
+Georgia Gov. Brian Kemp told reporters that there were no confirmed reports of injuries.

 As he finished tying down about 20 sailboats and motor yachts docked on Wilmington Island east of Savannah, Georgia, Brandon Long said his biggest worry was that the storm surge was forecast to coincide with a higher-than-normal tide.